J. Robert Oppenheimer: Final years

 In his speeches and public writings, Oppenheimer continually stressed the difficulty of managing the power of knowledge in a world in which the freedom of science to exchange ideas was more and more hobbled by political concerns.
 Oppenheimer delivered the Reith Lectures on the BBC in 1953, which were subsequently published as Science and the Common Understanding.

 In 1955, Oppenheimer published The Open Mind, a collection of eight lectures that he had given since 1946 on the subject of nuclear weapons and popular culture.
 Oppenheimer rejected the idea of nuclear gunboat diplomacy.
 "The purposes of this country in the field of foreign policy", he wrote, "cannot in any real or enduring way be achieved by coercion."

 In 1957, the philosophy and psychology departments at Harvard invited Oppenheimer to deliver the William James Lectures.
 An influential group of Harvard alumni led by Edwin Ginn that included Archibald Roosevelt protested the decision.
 1,200 people attended Oppenheimer's six lectures, "The Hope of Order", in Sanders Theatre.
 In 1962, Oppenheimer delivered the Whidden Lectures at McMaster University, which were published in 1964 as The Flying Trapeze: Three Crises for Physicists.

 In April 1958, Oppenheimer spoke at the inauguration of the Nuclear Physics Institute in the Weizmann Institute of Science, Israel.
 The bust is of Niels Bohr.

 Deprived of political influence, Oppenheimer continued to lecture, write, and work on physics.
 He toured Europe and Japan, giving talks about the history of science, the role of science in society, and the nature of the universe.
 Oppenheimer was warmly received during his three-week lecture tour in Japan in 1960, just 15 years after the bombings of Hiroshima and Nagasaki.
-He indicated interest in seeing Hiroshima, but the Japan Committee for Intellectual Interchange, which sponsored the tour, decided it would be best not to stop at Hiroshima or Nagasaki, and Oppenheimer never went to either city.
+He indicated interest in seeing Hiroshima, but the Japan Committee for Intellectual Interchange, which sponsored the tour, decided it would be best not to stop at Hiroshima or Nagasaki.
 In 1963 he spoke about the importance of studying the history of science at the dedication of the Niels Bohr Library and Archives of the American Institute of Physics.

 Oppenheimer continued to visit academic institutions throughout his final years.
 He remained a controversial figure to students, faculty, and communities.
 In November 1955, Oppenheimer became the inaugural week-long visiting fellow at the Phillips Exeter Academy in Exeter, New Hampshire.

 In September 1957, France made Oppenheimer an Officer of the Legion of Honor, and on May 3, 1962, he was elected a Foreign Member of the Royal Society in Britain.